Hypervolt Massage Device By Hyperice

 I’m partial to this vid…

 Should You Buy It?
-At about $300 USD ($500 CND), it’s an investment.
+At about $300 USD ($500 CND), it’s an investment (be aware: there are also cheaper knock-offs that look just like the OG Hypervolt).
 Let me be candid: For about the same price, my first choice might be another fit-tech tool like Apple Watch.
 However, I’ve also spent the equivalent on just a few massage appointments.
 Considering that, plus the quality-of-life value associated with unjamming stiff muscles, the cost starts to look justifiable.

 In the end, if you’re committed to the benefits of exercise recovery and feeling flush enough to splurge on the latest health-boosting tech, the Hypervolt percussion massage device is worth checking out.
 Find it at Amazon.com in the U.S. and 360 Athletics in Canada.